monta-app/installation-guides/abb/setup.md

 # Step 5

-And very that the device is connected to a `LAN` or `Wifi` network then head back to the main menu
+Verify that the device is connected to a `LAN` or `Wifi` network then head back to the main menu

 ![Step 5](step_6.png)